ilycryst/termsim/README.md

 5. Run termsim.exe

 # Credits
-blame meowical for papyrus and wingdings;
+thank meowical for papyrus and wingdings;

 edited moody's code which is apparently mio's so yeah